Regularly Scheduled Elections

 Voting Absentee by Mail

-To receive an absentee ballot by mail, submit a written request containing:
+To receive an absentee ballot by mail, submit a photocopy of your ID, along with a written request containing:

 - Your name